hemabhravee/Numerical-Methods-Lab/CONTRIBUTING.md

 First clone this repository using `git clone` on your system and create a branch to make any changes.
 Switch to branch using `git checkout branch` and replace "branch" by branch name.

+The codes written for this repository should only be written in C/C++ as required by the curriculum.

+Try to comment while writing the code so that others can find it easy to understand the method used for solving a particular problem.